 Sean Brown: Sasha, you recently worked with a company that used SparkBeyond to answer some very specific strategic questions.
 What was the problem the company was trying to solve?

-Sasha Vesuvala: It was a private-equity-owned materials company that specializes in superhard materials, and the challenge for it was growth.
+Sasha Vesuvala: It was a materials company, and the challenge for it was growth.
 When we broke the problem down, we realized there were three issues within it.
-First, superhard materials is a constantly evolving space and it was important for this company to keep tabs on the next set of trending superhard materials so it could anticipate the industry’s and its customers’ changing requirements.
+First, it was important for this company to keep tabs on the next set of trending materials so it could anticipate the industry’s and its customers’ changing requirements.
 The second question was, “We know X, Y, Z applications and, therefore, A, B, C customer segments for the materials we focus on.
 But are there niche applications out there that we do not know about or completely different customers segments for our materials?”
 This could present an opportunity for margin-accretive growth because it might not require significant R&D investment but simply mean capitalizing on the existing materials and know-how.

 Sean Brown: How did the company envision using SparkBeyond to get those answers?